rust-lang/rust/src/doc/rustc/src/platform-support/thumbv8m.main-none-eabi.md

 <div class="warning">

-Never use the `-fpregs` *target-feature* with these `eabihf` targets as it will cause compilation units to have different ABIs, which is unsound.
+Never use the `-fpregs` *target-feature* with the `thumbv8m.main-none-eabihf` target as it will cause compilation units to have different ABIs, which is unsound.

 </div>